Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Residency in Panama for Italians

-Italians enjoy a privileged channel: the Italy-Panama Treaty of Friendship, Commerce, and Navigation (Law 13 of 1963), which allows them to obtain permanent residency in Panama quickly and with accessible requirements.
-The procedure requires:
+Italians wishing to move to Panama enjoy a privileged channel: the Italy-Panama Treaty of Friendship, Commerce, and Navigation (Law 13 of 1963), which allows for permanent residency with accessible requirements.
+The procedure:

-Incorporation of a Panamanian company (SA or SRL) with minimum capital, as the company demonstrates the economic/professional reason for the move.
-Opening of a bank account in Panama with a minimum deposit (typically $5,000–$10,000).
+Incorporation of a Panamanian company (SA or SRL), demonstrating the economic reason for the move.
+Opening of a bank account with a minimum deposit of $5,000–$10,000.
 Submission of documentation (passport, apostilled criminal record, birth certificate, bank references).
 Issuance of a temporary residence permit (Cédula E) in Panama City within 5–8 business days.
-Conversion to permanent residence after 2 years (automatic, with no additional requirements).
-Estimated total cost: $5,000–$8,000 (legal fees, government costs, company, bank account).
+Automatic conversion to permanent residency after 2 years.
+Total cost: $5,000–$8,000, including legal fees, government costs, company, and bank account.

-Physical residence requirement: none.
-Panama does not require a minimum annual stay to maintain residency.
-The permit is valid indefinitely.
-For tax residency (for the purposes of the DGI certificate ), at least 183 days of presence or proof of a center of vital interests in Panama is required.
+Physical residence requirement in Panama: none to maintain residency status.
+The permit remains valid indefinitely.
+To obtain Panamanian tax residency for the purposes of the DGI certificate, 183 days of presence or proof of a center of vital interests in Panama is required.

 Residence in Dubai for Italians